datajoint/datajoint-github-page/index.md

 ## Designed for busy scientists and collaborative data sharing
 The amount of data produced by scientific labs has been steadily increasing.
 Ensuring long-term accessibilty and reproducibility of results with data aquired by several people, sometimes in several different labs, has become a challenge.
 In many labs, the default data management scheme comprises the OS file system with clever naming conventions with additional meta data stored in CSV, XML, .MAT files.
 This works fine for dead storage, but makes more interesting queries difficult, provides no easy way to maintain data dependencies, and becomes problematic when data is shared across labs.

-DataJoint provides a flexible, light-weight, yet capable system that allows you to do this.
-It is easy to learn and use.

 For example, imagine that you want to compute a summary of all experiments that have been done in your lab during the last 7 years using a particular experimental setting.
 With a data management scheme that relies on naming of folders you are likely to spend a good amount of time on crawling the different directories and extracting the relevant datasets.
 Since the naming scheme is never enforced, single persons can (and probably will) violate it.
 Unfortunately, every deviation from it will require you to either include extra cases in your script or to fix the naming manually.
 The latter case will almost certainly break the analysis code of some other person in your lab.

-In DataJoint, the data for the above task can be retrieved in one line of code.
+In DataJoint, the data for the above task is just one line of code.
+DataJoint provides a flexible, light-weight, yet capable system that allows you to organize your data and quickly access it.
+Even better, it is not hard to learn and use.

 ## DataJoint is based on the relational data model and object-relational mapping